playup/dew/HACKING.md

 There are three builds configured in Hudson: `AWS`, `AWS - Slow` and `AWS - Stress Test`. `AWS` should always be green. `AWS - Slow` is on best efforts and should not block commits. `AWS - Stress Test` is `AWS - Slow` run ten times against the `release` branch.

+### Warning!

+Running `cucumber` with a correctly configured `development.yaml` will drain whichever credit card you've attached to that account!

 ## Documentation

 See `TODO.md` for work that needs to be completed.